elseano/aws-slipstream-nodejs/README.md

 # AWS Slipstream

-** ALPHA ** This library is currently under active development.
+** ALPHA ** This library is currently under active development, don't depend on it for anything yet!

 NodeJS package which smoothes some of the configuration required when working with NodeJS and AWS.
-This package works well with it's sibling [Microservices CDK Constructs](https://github.com/elseano/cdk-microservice-constructs), however it's not a requirement that you use it.
+This package works well with it's sibling [Slipstream CDK Constructs](https://github.com/elseano/cdk-microservice-constructs), however it's not a requirement that you use it.

+The main idea with these two libraries is to streamline the myriad things one needs to configure for production grade deployments.
+Due to the problem being solved AWS Slipstream is somewhat opinionated, preferring a simple experience over infinite configuration options.

-Slipstream codifies best practice by:
+Slipstream aims to codify best practice by:

 - Linking request tracing and log correlation.
 - Including rich metadata searchable by CloudWatch Insights.